November 30-December 1, 2017

 This masterclass brings together two highly distinguished economists to examine the role of theory and uncertainty in policy evaluation.
 It is organized in six sessions.
 The first session focuses on the use of descriptive statistics.
 The second session discusses partial identification of the treatment response model using the right-to-carry laws as a case study.
 The third session considers partial identification of a structural model.
 The fourth session, complementary to the third, examines ex ante policy evaluation using both parametric and nonparametric approaches.
 The fifth session discusses the policy use of discrete choice dynamic programming models and will cover both methodological issues and empirical applications.
 The final session is devoted to a discussion of the importance of (simple) theory in inferential empirical work.

 This course considers the identification and estimation of models of market equilibrium with differentiated products, including applications to various policy-relevant markets.
 Most real-world markets feature differentiated products, in reputation and service quality if not in explicit product characteristics.
 Examples include private markets for physically differentiated goods (automobiles) and markets for various media products (newspapers), as well as for partially privatized and highly regulated goods (such as education in many countries).
 In the course, we consider how data can reveal demand and cost parameters, including recent results on formal identification.
 We go on to discuss theoretical, practical and computational aspects of estimation.
-While many of the models condition on the set of products being offered, we also consider models with endogenous products characteristics, such as location, type and quality of the product.
-Empirical applications feature policy relevant markets like health, media and education, as well as classic applications to antitrust analysis.
+While many of the models condition on the set of products being offered, we also consider models with endogenous product characteristics, such as location, type and quality of the product.
+Empirical applications feature policy-relevant markets like health, media and education, as well as classic applications to antitrust analysis.